H-Studio logo

 We've worked with older stacks.
 The first decision is whether to maintain it on the legacy stack briefly while building a modern replacement, or fork a parallel rebuild from day one.
 Both are viable; the right answer depends on operational risk and how long you can run the old system.

-What's the difference between the 48-hour triage and the 5-day deep-dive?
+What's the difference between the initial triage and the deep-dive?

-Do you take over and rebuild, or just do the analysis?
+Do you take over and rebuild, or only assess?

-Both options are available.
-After the deep-dive you decide: keep the report and hand it to another team (we charge nothing further), or continue with us on the take-over and stabilisation phase.
-We never make continuation a condition of the diagnostic.
+Both are available.
+After the deep-dive you decide: keep the written recommendation and hand it to another team, or continue with us into stabilisation and recovery.
+We never make continuation a condition of the assessment.

 What if the project is genuinely unrecoverable?

-Tell us what happened — we respond within 2 hours during Berlin working time.
+Tell us what is stuck — we respond within 2 hours during Berlin working time, where capacity allows.

 H-Studio Berlin